ibm-cloud-docs/bare-metal/eos-addon-considerations-classic-bm.md

 ### QuantaStor v6.x
 {: classic-quantastor}

-QuantaStor is a free software available as an add-on to IBM Bare Metal Servers.
+QuantaStor is a licensed software available as an add-on to IBM Bare Metal Servers.
 Support for this software discontinues on 31 July 2025. {{site.data.keyword.cloud}} is removing this service from the catalog on 31 July 2025.

 You have the following options when QuantaStor is discontinued.